CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

 If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.

 Cortex can also work with wildcard certificates and with self-signed certificates.
 However, self-signed certificates are not recommended for production instances.
-Details on how to create a self-signed certificate can be found in TODO 14.4 Appendix 4 - Create a self-signed certificate.
+Details on how to create a self-signed certificate can be found at [Create Self-Signed Certificates][].

 You can import the certificate by right clicking the certificate file, selecting Install Certificate and following the wizard.
 When prompted, ensure you import it into the Local Machine store and not Current User.
 To verify the certificate is imported: